parky-sood/pentagram/README.md

 ## 📖 How It Works

-1. **Sign Up / Log In:** Users create an account to join the Pentagram community.
+1. **Sign Up / Log In:** Users create an account to join the PinGen community.
 2. **Enter a Prompt:** Provide a description of what you'd like to see.
 3. **Generate Images:** The AI processes your prompt and generates an image.
 4. **Post and Explore:** Share your creations or explore what others have shared.